Dr. med. Dirk Manski

 Over the past month, how often have you found you stopped and started again several times when you urinated?
 (0–5 points, see classification residual urine).

-Over the last month, how difficult have you found it to postpone urination?
+Over the last month, how difficult have you found postponing urination?
 (0–5 points, see classification residual urine)

 Over the past month, how often have you had a weak urinary stream?
 (0–5 points, see classification residual urine)